7 exercises to get rid of belly fat fast

 Getting rid of belly fat can be an arduous task and there are a number of reasons why we accumulate it.

-We naturally lose muscle as we age, and this slows down metabolism and we store more fat, particularly around the abdominal area.
+We naturally lose muscle as we age and store more fat, particularly around the abdominal area.
 Hormones also affect fat storage – the menopause is often associated with weight gain around the middle.

 It’s not all down to metabolism though, and diet plays a significant role in body fat.

 “Abs start at the table,” says top personal trainer, Michael Garry.
 “If our diet is high in refined carbohydrates such as pasta and bread, we produce more insulin and fat-storing hormones.